Washington Football Team vs. New York Giants NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Washington and its opponents have combined to put up more than 37.5 points in 10 of 16 games this season.
+- Washington and its opponents have combined to score more than 37.5 points in 10 of 16 games this season.

-- The combined points per game average of the two teams, 35.3, is 2.2 points fewer than Sunday's over/under.
+- Sunday's over/under is 2.2 points higher than the combined 35.3 PPG average of the two teams.

-- The 51.3 points per game these two squads have allowed to opponents this season are 13.8 more than the 37.5 total in this contest.
+- These two squads surrender a combined 51.3 points per game, 13.8 more than this contest's over/under.

-- The average total in Football Team games this season is 46.2, 8.7 points above Sunday's total of 37.5.
+- The average total in Football Team games this season is 46.2, 8.7 points more than Sunday's over/under of 37.5.

-- In 2021, games involving the Giants have averaged a total of 44.8 points, 7.3 more than the set over/under in this contest.
+- In 2021, games involving the Giants have averaged a total of 44.8 points, 7.3 more than the set total in this contest.

 Washington stats and trends

-- In Washington's 16 games this season, it has six wins against the spread.

-- Washington's games this year have hit the over seven times in 16 opportunities (43.8%).
+- Washington's games this year have eclipsed the over/under in 43.8% of its opportunities (seven times in 16 games with a set point total).

 - When Washington puts up more than 24.6 points, it is 3-1 against the spread and 4-0 overall.

-- Washington is 3-3 against the spread and 4-2 overall when the team piles up over 356.7 yards.
+- Washington is 3-3 against the spread and 4-2 overall when the team churns out more than 356.7 yards.

 - The Football Team have turned the ball over two more times (24 total) than the Giants have forced a turnover (22) this season.